adiwg/mdBook/mdjson_schemas/json_schemas.md

 ### [keyword](https://github.com/adiwg/mdJson-schemas/blob/master/schema/schema/eyword.json)

 The keyword.json schema defines the structure of the keyword block of ADIwg metadata in its native JSON format.
-This schema defines the seciton of ADIwg metadata used to provide keywords, describe keyword types, and to provide references to authorities responsible for the controlled vocaularies used for keywords.
+This schema defines the seciton of ADIwg metadata used to provide keywords, describe keyword types, and to provide references to authorities responsible for the controlled vocabularies used for keywords.

 This schema references the citation.json schema and is referenced by the resourceInfo.json schema.